psas/av3-fc/README.md

 For the project to complete all three steps.

-## Installing

-The code generator runs on python3 using the pyyaml package.
-It's recomended to use a python virtual environment like this:

-    $ sudo apt-get install python3 libyaml-0-2 python-pip virtualenvwrapper
-    $ mkvirtualenv -p <path/to/python3/install> av3fc
-    (av3fc)$ pip install -r requirements.txt

-Then when you want to build the flight computer run

-    (av3fc)$ make

 ### Using the Makefile

 As discussed in the introduction to this section, the easiest way to use the